MicrosoftDocs/Viva/Viva/glint/setup/manager-changing-team-role.md

 **Survey 1**
 - Ben’s manager is Mike (HR).
-- Ben’s eSat score of 76 on eSat is part of Mike’s Team score and feeds into the HR overall score.
+- Ben’s eSat score of 76 is part of Mike’s Team score and feeds into the HR overall score.

 **Survey 2**
 - Ben moves to Finance and now his manager is Lucy.
 - Ben's eSat score of 76 stays as part Mike’s trend.

 **Future organizational changes don't affect any scores.**
-- Ben always has the esat score of 76 for Survey 1.
+- Ben always has the eSat score of 76 for Survey 1.
-- Benand always feeds into the trend score for Mike.
+- Ben's score always feeds into the trend score for Mike.

 ### Trend example: Manager hierarchy - manager